Fun Things To Do in Granada, Spain

 It is also very easy to reach Granada by bus from Madrid with ALSA bus and takes about 5 hours.
 An important note, if you plan to do this keep in mind there are no restrooms on board so don’t drink a huge bottle of water and a coffee before getting on board. 😀 The bus does stop half way for a bathroom and food break.

 They are working on a high speed train line from Madrid to Granada so at this time you cannot get there directly by train from Madrid.
 But you can take the RENFE trains from Madrid to nearby cities like Cordoba, Malaga and Sevilla and take the bus to Granada if you plan to visit those places as well.
 Check Trainline for ticket and route options within Spain and from other countries as well.
+Take a look at check Flixbus too for inexpensive buses all over Europe.

 The closest major airports to Granada are Malaga (AGP) and Madrid (MAD).
 You can fly into Madrid airport from most cities in Europe and of course from all over the globe.
 Check Skyscanner for the best prices and flight schedules for multiple airlines that fly into Madrid or Malaga.